How to prepare a buffer solution?

 Other forms of mass spectrometry

-Another important instrument is the Inductively Coupled Plasma Mass Spectrometer (ICP-MS), which is capable of detecting trace amounts of metals and non-metals.
+Another important instrument is the Inductively Coupled Plasma Mass Spectrometer (ICP-MS), which is capable of detecting trace amounts of metals and non-metals (see diagram below).
 The main difference between an ICP-MS and a TIMS is the use of an inductively coupled plasma (a concentration of argon ions and electrons that is produced by inductively heating argon with an electromagnetic coil) to ionise the sample.
 ICP-MS has greater speed, precision, and sensitivity over TIMS and is used in the fields of medicine, toxicology, forensics, radiometric dating, pharmacy, etc.

 Previous article: Application: structure elucidation